lorenzo-rovigatti/comp_bio_notes/proteins.md

 Additional types of PTMs include ubiquitination, where ubiquitin proteins are attached to lysine of a target protein, marking it for degradation by the proteasome[^proteasome].
 [Acetylation](https://en.wikipedia.org/wiki/Protein_acetylation), the addition of an acetyl group ($−COCH_3$) to lysine, can impact protein stability and gene expression by modifying histones and other nuclear proteins.
 [Methylation](https://en.wikipedia.org/wiki/Protein_methylation), the addition of methyl groups ($-CH_3$), typically occurs on lysine and arginine and can regulate gene expression and protein-protein interactions.

-Finally, a very common PTM is the hydroxylation of proline, whereby a prolinee's pyrrolidine ring gains a hydroxyl ($-OH$) group.
+Finally, a very common PTM is the hydroxylation of proline, whereby a proline's pyrrolidine ring gains a hydroxyl ($-OH$) group.
 It is one of the main components of [collagen](#sec:collagen) which, as we will see in a few lessons, is a structural protein that provides strength, support, and elasticity to connective tissues throughout the body.

 [^proteasome]: Proteasomes are large, multi-protein complexes responsible for degrading and recycling damaged, misfolded, or unneeded proteins within the cell.
 It recognizes proteins tagged with the small protein [ubiquitin](https://en.wikipedia.org/wiki/Ubiquitin) and breaks them down into small peptides.